457 F.Supp.2d 6 (D.D.C. 2006), C. A. 04-1648, Gilda Industries, Inc. v. United States Customs & Border Protection Bureau

 I. BACKGROUND FACTS

-100% duty pursuant to their classification under the Harmonized Tariff Schedule of the United States ("HTSUS") subheading 9903.02, 1 executed by CBP.
-Id.; see also Declaration of Shari Suziki ("Suziki Decl.") ¶ 15.
+The material facts are not in dispute.
+Plaintiff Gilda Industries, Inc. is an importer of toasted breads from Spain.
+Compl. ¶ 3.
+Gilda's imports are subject to 100% duty pursuant to their classification under the Harmonized Tariff Schedule of the United States ("HTSUS") subheading 9903.02,1 executed by CBP.
+Id.; see also Declaration of Shari Suziki ("Suziki Decl.") ¶15.
 The 100% duty to which Gilda's imports are subject has its origins in a trade dispute between the European Community and the United States.
 The dispute arose after the European Community decided to ban imports of U.S. beef products that have been treated with hormones.
 In accordance with a World Trade Organization Appellate Body Decision in the dispute, HTSUS subheading 9903.02 was enacted to impose duties on certain European products in retaliation for the ban on American beef.
-Suziki Decl. ¶ 15.
-The products that fall within HTSUS subheading 9903.02 include " '[r]usks, toasted bread and similar toasted products (provided for in subheading 1905.40)' classifiable under subheading 9903.02.35, HTSUS."
+Suziki Decl. ¶15.
+The products that fall within HTSUS subheading 9903.02 include "`[r]usks, toasted bread and similar toasted products (provided for in subheading 1905.40)' classifiable under subheading 9903.02.35, HTSUS."
 Id.

 On January 5, 2004, Gilda submitted a FOIA request to CBP for "[t]he names and addresses of all importers for the quarter ending September 30, 2003 that paid 100% duties pursuant to HTSUS subheading 9903.02."
 Suziki Decl.
 Ex.
 A. The information that Gilda requested is submitted on Import Declarations that importers of merchandise into the United States are required to file with CPB.
-Suziki Decl. pp 11-12.
+Suziki Decl. ¶¶11-12.
 CPB maintains the information in a database called the Automated Commercial System ("ACS").
-Id. ¶ 9.
+Id. ¶19.
 ACS is "the comprehensive compilation of several CBP electronic database systems which accommodates the numerous transactions involved in CBP business" and contains "all of the commercial entry information submitted to CBP at over 300 ports nationwide."
 Id.
 Pursuant to Gilda's FOIA request, CPB searched the ACS by using the HTSUS subheading 9903.02 and the date range of July through September 2003.
 Id.
 This search revealed identifying information for 212 importers.
 Id.

-In a remarkably rapid turn-around, CBP notified Gilda, by letter dated January 13, 2004, that it had located records on 212 importers but that it was withholding the identifying information on the grounds that its association with the cited HTSUS subheading would reveal confidential commercial information that is exempt from disclosure under FOIA Exemption 4.
-2 Suzuki Decl.
+In a remarkably rapid turn-around, CBP notified Gilda, by letter dated January 13, 2004, that it had located records on 212 importers but that it was withholding the identifying information on the grounds that its association with the cited HTSUS subheading would reveal confidential commercial information that is exempt from disclosure under FOIA Exemption 4.2 Suzuki Decl.
 Ex.
-B. Gilda promptly appealed the decision to withhold the information, id.
-Ex.
+B. Gilda promptly appealed the decision to withhold the information, id, Ex.
 C, which was affirmed by the Chief of CBP's Disclosure Law Branch on September 10, 2004.
 Id.
 Ex.
 E.

 Gilda sued on September 24, 2004.
 The case sat quiescent until the Court, sua sponte, issued an order on April 12, 2006, ordering the parties to file dispositive motions or a joint status report by May 11, 2006.
 Thus reminded of the pending case, the parties filed cross motions for summary judgment which have now been fully briefed.